carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 515|LHMFJANI_01625	NA	                NA	                 515|LHMFJANI_01625	  NEM316|AOGPFIKH_01842
 ~~~
 {: .output}
 Here we have our complete pangenome!
-In the first column we have the gene family names, and then one column per genome
+In the first column, we have the gene family names, and then one column per genome
 with the genes that belong to each family.

-Finaly, we will export to a csv file.
+Finally, we will export to a `csv` file.

 ~~~
 families_bbh.to_csv('~/pan_workshop/results/blast/mini/families_minis.csv')